HAG: Hierarchical Demographic Tree-based Agent Generation for Topic-Adaptive Simulation: Introduction

 To combat the challenges, we propose \textbf{HAG}, a \textbf{H}ierarchical \textbf{A}gent \textbf{G}eneration framework that formalizes population generation as a hierarchical decision process.
 By encoding the target topic as a latent guiding prompt, HAG achieves progressive persona generation in two stages: 1) Topic-Adaptive Tree Construction: Utilizing a World Knowledge Model, the framework autonomously derives node values and path weights by computing hierarchical conditional probabilities across salient demographic dimensions.
 This replaces manual heuristics with automated expert priors, ensuring macro-distributions are contextually aligned with the target topic.
 2) Grounded Instantiation \& Agentic Augmentation: To populate the tree, the framework grounds leaf nodes via real-world persona retrieval.
 For data-deficient nodes, we employ agentic augmentation to synthesize missing personas, satisfying global macro-constraints while maintaining micro-level consistency.
 In summary, HAG enables the efficient generation of diverse, context-aware, and sociologically grounded agent populations for high-fidelity simulations.

 Given the lack of specialized evaluation for agent generation, we establish a multi-domain benchmark, spanning social simulation, product recommendation, and movie critique, and we propose \textbf{PACE} (\textbf{P}opulation \textbf{A}lignment \& \textbf{C}onsistency \textbf{E}valuation).
 This framework provides comprehensive metrics to quantitatively assess the generated population from two complementary dimensions: statistical alignment and sociological consistency.
 Extensive experiments show that HAG significantly outperforms representative baselines, reducing population alignment errors by an average of \textbf{37.7\%} and enhancing sociological consistency by \textbf{18.8\%}.
+Code and benchmark are released.